alexandrehsd/em-algorithm/README.md

-# em-algorithm
+# EM Algorithm

-EM Algorithm implementation
+This repository holds the implementation of the EM algorithm in agreement with the post.